 Remove the Grass and Soil

-Once the area has been marked, the next step is to remove the grass and soil from the area.
+Once the area has been marked and the area is on level surface, the next step is to remove the grass and soil from the area.
 Use a shovel to remove the grass and soil to a depth of about 6 inches.
 Level the area using a rake.

-After removing the grass and soil, it is recommended to place a layer of landscape fabric over the area.
+After removing the grass and soil, some folks recommend placing a layer of landscape fabric over the area.
 This will help to prevent weeds from growing under the fire pit.
+That being said, other professionals do not recommend it as they say it’s not necessary when preparing the base with a good layer of compacted gravel and sand.

 We did not put a weed barrier down because honestly, we have trouble getting anything to grow on our soil much less weeds!